langus0/faithfull-nlg/README.md

 sh run_eval_impact.sh
 ``

-Note that this script only measures the int severity increment, defined in a different method than the original modification (all of them can be found in `mods.py`)
+Note that this script only measures the int severity increment, defined in a different method than the original modification (all of them can be found in `mods.py`).

+In the impact script, by setting the `--mod_direction` a cascade of error deletion can be performed, where

 # Evaluate results